NilsHolger/cppplaydesignpatterns/README.md

 5. solve problems
 6. meet challenges
 7. focus on the goal

+push it baby push it ... for all you do this is for you ... rock the house ...

 for these use cases
 1. adapter -> wrap an existing library, provide specific functionality to meet the needs of the consumers of the api [adapter.cpp]